MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 the two schemes, and the benefits of providing a signal to always use TLS in the common case outweigh the cost of some rare incompatibilities.
-Accordingly, if the redirection from http to https would result in a loss of functionality (e.g., there are important resources or behaviorsthat are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.
+Accordingly, if the redirection from http to https would result in a loss of functionality (e.g., there are important resources or behaviors that are only available on the "http" origin), the operator MUST NOT publish an HTTPS RR.

 Note that in contrast to {{HSTS}}, the signal from the HTTPS RR is not